-- Enforce all laws and rules applicable to the employee's public school; - If teaching, teach the prescribed courses - Exercise supervision over students on public school premises and while the students are under the control of the public school; and - Furnish reports as required.
+- enforce all laws and rules applicable to the employee's public school; - if teaching, teach the prescribed courses of instruction; - exercise supervision over students on public school premises and while the students are under the control of the public school; and - furnish reports as required.

-A teacher shall not use sectarian or denominational books or teach any sectarian doctrines or conduct religious exercises (separation of church and state).
+A teacher shall not use sectarian or denominational books or teach any sectarian doctrines or conduct religious exercises.